Cryptogramma crispa: Distribution and ecology

 Cryptogramma crispa grows among acidic rocks in areas where snow lies until late in the year.
 It is a pioneer species on stable scree slopes and also occurs on cliffs and dry stone walls.

 In Europe, C. crispa has an Arctic–alpine distribution, growing in the mountains of Central and Southern Europe, as well as in the north of the continent, including Scandinavia and higher ground in the British Isles.
 In Ireland, it is rare and concentrated in the east of the country, leading Praeger to conjecture that the Irish examples are recent colonists from Great Britain, arriving as airborne spores.
+It is a rare, amber-listed plant of moderate conservation concern in the Isle of Man where it is a protected species listed on Schedule 7 of the Wildlife Act 1990.

 Similar plants, which may belong to the same species occur in East Asia and North America, although these are usually considered a separate taxon.

 Spores attributable to C. crispa have been discovered in deposits in Snowdonia from the last glacial period, as well as from more low-lying sites in Cheshire.